The second “Hot Topic Day” of the APGI will be dedicated to a particularly challenging aim in pharmaceutical formulation:

 According to the French law, the health pass is currently mandatory to participate in this event.
 You can for instance present the QR code of your digital Covid certificate.

-Contact Laurence firstname.lastname@example.org to define it.
+Contact Laurence at the following address: firstname.lastname@example.org to define it.